codewithhades/quarkus-rest-api/README.md

 ## How to run it

-Once your SpringBoot application is running you can operate the REST API by calling it from a terminal
+Once your Quarkus application is running you can operate the REST API by calling it from a terminal

 ````bash
 # To add an users